 Read on below to find out more about the teaching and learning on an LMH Summer Programme.

 LMH Summer Programmes are designed and delivered by experienced academics and experts from Lady Margaret Hall and across the University of Oxford, and are taught using the Oxford teaching model, which emphasises personalised small-group learning.
 Each week you will take part in a range of class types, including lectures, seminars, and tutorials.

-You will attend lectures alongside all others studying your chosen subject, typically 15-20 students.
+You will attend lectures alongside all others studying your chosen subject.
 Lectures are where the core syllabus material is covered, and are primarily an opportunity for the lecturer to impart knowledge, so come ready to take notes and think deeply about what you hear.
 Each lecture lasts 90 minutes, and you will attend four lectures each week.

-Seminars take place in small groups, typically 8-10 students.
+Seminars take place in smaller groups.
 Seminars offer space to discuss and debate, to dig deeper into difficult concepts, and to explore your own ideas.
 Student contribution to seminars is vital, and the tutor will ensure everyone takes part in discussions.
 Seminars last 2 hours, with a short break halfway through, and you will take part in two seminars each week.

 Tutorials are sometimes known as the “jewel in the crown” of an Oxford education, and are central to the teaching methods used by the University of Oxford and on LMH Summer Programmes.
 A tutorial is a very small-group class, typically including only 2-3 students.
 Guided by your tutor, you will receive feedback on your assignments, be challenged to defend, justify, or even rethink your ideas and arguments, and be invited to dig deeper into your chosen subject than ever before.
 Tutorials last 1 hour, and you will have a tutorial each week.

 Core Academic Hours (per 3 Weeks)

 Lectures: 18 Hours